 The dissertation completion courses occur during Year 4.
 During each of the four terms, candidates attend a full day residential seminar.
-They receive guidance and academic support for the research and writing process during courses and from their Dissertation Chair and Committee members.
-The courses are tailored to each candidate's need to support scholarly writing, research data collection, and preparation for the dissertation defense.
-Candidates update in each course the Dissertation Inventory which records the process of completing the steps in the dissertation process following the dissertation course learning outcomes.
+The courses are tailored to each candidate's need for guidance and academic support in the scholarly writing process, research data collection, and preparation for the dissertation defense.
+Candidates update in each course the Dissertation Inventory which records the progression of completing the steps in the dissertation process following the dissertation course learning outcomes.